Battleground (2016): Preliminary matches

 The actual pay per-view opened with WWE Women's Champion Charlotte and Dana Brooke facing Sasha Banks and her mystery partner, who was revealed as Bayley.
 In the end, Banks forced Charlotte to submit to the Bank Statement to win the match.

 Next, The Wyatt Family (Bray Wyatt, Erick Rowan, and Braun Strowman) faced WWE Tag Team Champions The New Day (Big E, Kofi Kingston, and Xavier Woods) in a six-man tag team match.
 In the climax of the match, Big E executed a Spear on Strowman, who was standing on the apron.
 Woods was shocked into retreating by Wyatt's signature spiderwalk.
 Wyatt then executed Sister Abigail on Woods for the win.

 After that, Rusev defended the United States Championship against Zack Ryder.
-The match ended when Ryder executed a Rough Ryder on Rusev and attempted an Elbro Drop but Rusev countered the move and executed a Jumping Sidekick to the back of Ryder's head.
+The match ended when Ryder executed a Rough Ryder on Rusev and attempted an Elbow Drop, but Rusev countered the move and executed a Jumping Sidekick to the back of Ryder's head.
 Rusev forced Ryder to submit to The Accolade to retain the title.
 After the match, Rusev attacked Ryder until Ryder's NXT tag team partner, Mojo Rawley, came out.
 Rusev avoided a confrontation and left the ring.